benjaminfoo/Architect/docs/README.md

 There are _no DLCs required_ in order to use this mod.

-If you're having fun with this mod you're maybe interested in buying me a coffee :)

 Thanks to [Warhorse Studios](https://warhorsestudios.cz) for creating this gem!

 For changelogs, planned features or in-depth details see [https://benjaminfoo.github.io/Architect/](https://benjaminfoo.github.io/Architect/)